 6. AC capacitor failure

 Also called a run capacitor, an AC capacitor is a small, cylindrical object that sends energy to the motor.
 This is what powers your air conditioning system.
 When your capacitor is wearing down or has broken, your HVAC system won’t be able to function normally.
 Go outside to your condenser unit and see if the fan is spinning.
-If it’s not, push on the fan using a stick or other long tool — keeping your hands safely out of the way — and see if the fan starts and keeps spinning on its own.
+To see if the fan isn’t working, push on the fan using a stick or other long tool — keeping your hands safely out of the way — and see if the fan starts and keeps spinning on its own.
 If it does, your capacitor is faulty.
 If it doesn’t, and you hear a humming noise, the capacitor is completely broken.
 Call a technician to replace the part.

 HVAC Services in South Florida